QuantEcon/lecture-source-py/source/rst/orth_proj.rst

 #. :math:`\| P y \| \leq \| y \|`

-For example, to prove 1, observe that :math:`y  = P y  + y - P y` and apply the Pythagorean law
+For example, to prove 1, observe that :math:`y  = P y  + y - P y` and apply the Pythagorean law.

 Orthogonal Complement
 ^^^^^^^^^^^^^^^^^^^^^^